JieunKwon/JavaEE-servlet-Jsp-MySQL-Bootstrap-/README.md

 - All business logic and data processing are done in Servlets and JavaBeans.

- User (Customer) Side Functionalities and Page Flow
+ User Page (Customer) Functionalities and Page Flow
 ------------------

 1. Registration for new account